 Talking about the castle, it’s not a castle there!
 It used to be a castle, now you can barely see some foundation rocks and that’s it.
 But the road up the hill is like a short hike, as it goes through the woods a bit.
 If you go there during summer, you will sweat a bit, but it’s worth it!

 I would recommend going there on a sunny day, early morning.
 Because it is a popular place for locals and tourists, it can get crowded and then you’ll have people all over in your pics and videos.
 (Like I have.)

 Yes, it is a cemetery.
 Some of you will get creeped out, but I admit I like to visit cemeteries and this is one worth a visit.

-This is the burial place was created more than 230 years ago for the upper class of the city.
+This is the burial place created more than 230 years ago for the upper class of the city.
 Today it is officially called the State History and Culture Museum-Preserve “Lychakiv Cemetery”.
-As it became the main cemetery of the city, it was used by all Christian sects in the city: in addition to Roman Catholics, it also included Eastern Rite Catholics, Protestants and Orthodox.
+As it became the main cemetery of the town, it was used by all Christian sects in the city.
+In addition to Roman Catholics, it also included Eastern Rite Catholics, Protestants and Orthodox.

 As you walk on it’s intertwining alleys, you will discover beautiful gravestones and impressive war memorials.